Benefit (album): Production

-Guitarist Martin Barre said that Benefit was a lot easier to make than previous albums, as the success of Stand Up allowed the musicians more artistic latitude.
+Guitarist Martin Barre noted that Benefit was much easier to create than the band's earlier albums, as the success of Stand Up gave the musicians greater artistic freedom.

-Bassist Glenn Cornick stated that the band's intention was to capture a more "live" feeling as "I felt the last one sounded like a group of session musicians performing various songs.
+Bassist Glenn Cornick explained that the band aimed to capture a more "live" feel with the album, remarking, "I felt the last one sounded like a group of session musicians performing various songs.
 It was pretty cold."

 Benefit incorporated studio techniques such as reverse recording (flute and piano tracks on "With You There to Help Me"), and manipulating the tape speed (guitar on "Play in Time").
 In a 1970 interview Anderson noted that the addition of keyboardist John Evan had changed the band's style: "John has added a new dimension musically and I can write more freely now.
 In fact anything is possible with him at the keyboard".

 Musical style

-Ian Anderson said that Benefit was a "guitar riff" album, recorded in a year in which artists like Cream, Jimi Hendrix and Led Zeppelin were becoming more riff-oriented.
+Ian Anderson said that Benefit was a "guitar riff" album, recorded at a time when the riff-oriented music of artists like Cream, Jimi Hendrix and Led Zeppelin was much in evidence.
 Anderson also noted that Benefit is "a rather dark and stark album and, although it has a few songs on it that are rather okay, I don't think it has the breadth, variety or detail that Stand Up has.
 But it was an evolution in terms of the band playing as 'a band.'"
 Overall, Anderson considered the album "a natural part of the group's evolution".

 According to Martin Barre "To Cry You a Song" was a response to Blind Faith's "Had to Cry Today", "although you couldn't compare the two; nothing was stolen ...
 The riff crossed over the bar in a couple of places and Ian and I each played guitars on the backing tracks.
 It was more or less live in the studio with a couple of overdubs and a solo.
 Ian played my Gibson SG and I played a Les Paul on it."